robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 "Look, it's possible to *make* a garment out of any material.
 But when you wear it for a while, you'll get why one material works where another just doesn't."

-Brittany's skeptical frown felt oddly challenging.
-I ignored it.
+Brittany's sceptical frown felt oddly challenging.

-"Just like with the zippers, Brittany."
+"Just like with the zippers."

 "Yeah, but that's different."